linode/docs/docs/development/bash/bash1/index.md

 ## Introduction

 This guide is an introduction to bash shell programming.
-Bash shell programming is a useful skill to have for a Linux user, as it allows you to take programmatic control over the Linux operating system.
+Bash shell programming empowers Linux users to take programmatic control over the Linux operating system.
 The bash shell provides a number of concepts common to many other programming languages, so if you know another language then you should be able to pick up bash with relative ease.

 ## In This Guide